shickselate/Avatarium/README.md

-# 🎭 VR Companion — Interactive Scene Composer with ComfyUI & LLMs
+# 🎭 Companion — Interactive Scene Composer with ComfyUI & LLMs

-**VR Companion** is an interactive, AI-driven character system combining real-time conversation, affective reasoning, and image generation via **ComfyUI**.
+**Companion** is an interactive, AI-driven character system combining real-time conversation, affective reasoning, and image generation via **ComfyUI**.
 The companion reacts to your chat by composing structured edit prompts that drive image-to-image updates—great for VR or browser-based storytelling.

 ---